 If there is one thing new parents talk about a lot, its sleep and their newly born baby.
 How is my newborn baby sleeping?
 How is my baby napping?
 Is my baby sleeping through the night?
 Do I need to rock my baby to sleep?
-The journey of newly born baby, infant and toddler sleep can be challenging for parents, so I developed four sleep tools that will help your 3 month old baby sleep better, so hopefully they are less sleep deprived
+The journey of newly born baby, infant and toddler sleep can be challenging for parents, so I developed four sleep tools that will help you baby sleep better.

 It often comes as a big surprise to new parents that the quest for good quality sleep can remain such a huge part of their baby’s first year.
 Even if you get blessed with a newly born baby who does sleep well independently, there will still most likely come a time when you could use some help pushing through a period of sleep regression or a change in routine.

-As a team of baby sleep experts, we are always being asked for the ‘secret’ to getting a 3 month old baby to sleep, or to sleep throughout the night.
+As a team of baby sleep experts, we are always being asked for the ‘secret’ to getting a 4 baby to sleep, or to sleep throughout the night.
 But the reality is, there is no one secret.
 Every family and every baby is different, and babies sleep changes throughout their lifetime.
 Therefore having one fail proof plan often doesn’t work.
-However, there are some key sleep tools that can help your 3 month old baby develop regular healthy sleep practices.
+However, there are some key sleep tools that can help your baby develop regular healthy sleep practices.
 These sleep practices help to allow your baby to get the quality and duration of sleep they need, while developing skills to sleep independently.

 Create A Sleep Sanctuary for your Baby to Sleep